0gw/seeduino-torbadge-datareader/README.md

 # seeduino-torbadge-datareader
 This badge sold at the "Hacker Warehouse" vendor booth during Defcon 29. - it was expensive so I found out a way to make this with a Seeduino XIAO and a veritas PCB.
+In this code the sensor is used as a lie detector but it can be used for many other miscellaneous things.
+This file has a lot of great information about the sensors, operation of the firmware, and the Arduino code.
+The Veritas PCB has the same I/O pin connections to the Seeeduino XIAO microcontroller, so that sketch file can be used as is.
+Be sure to Install the three necessary Arduino libraries as instructed in the repository notes.